0foo/geraldine/README.md

 * see plugin folder: [./geraldine/plugins](./geraldine/plugins)

-* The name of the plugin (without .plugin.py) will be what you set in the `processer` field in the front matter
+* The name of the plugin (without: .plugin.py) will be what you set in the `processer` field in the front matter

 * The plugin needs a top level function with the name `geraldine` that gets called by the main system.